jadhavsandep/AI-Powered-IT-Incident-Prediction-Prevention-System-/README.md

 * 🛠️ Increased incident response workload
 * 📉 Reduced system reliability

-Traditional monitoring often detects problems **after** they occur.
+Traditional monitoring often detects problems after they occur.
 This project uses predictive analytics to identify possible incidents early.

----

-## 💡 Solution
+💡 Solution

 This project uses machine learning to predict whether an IT incident is likely to occur.